Reflection of internal gravity waves in the form of quasi-axisymmetric beams: Linear analysis

 \subsection{Linear analysis in different regimes}

 This section is dedicated to the construction of \bw and \blbw solving the linear system \eqref{eq:linsystem} for different asymptotics of $\omega$ and $\zeta$.
-In the course of the paper, in fact, we will also encounter situations where $\omega \approx 0$ and $\omega \approx 1$ in the non-critical case, i.e. $\zeta \approx 1$.
-We will need the following two results.
+The linear analysis in the regimes $\omega \approx 0$ and $\omega \approx 1$ in the non-critical case $\zeta \approx 1$, which we develop below, will be needed.

 \begin{lemma}[Asymptotics of the roots in the non-critical case $\zeta \approx 1$ for $|\omega| \ll 1$] Let $\nu_0>0, \kappa_0>0$ be such that $\nu=\eps \nu_0, \kappa=\eps \kappa_0$ for any $0 < \eps \ll 1$.
 Let $ \omega \approx \eps^\frac 13$.
 Consider a \blbw ansatz as in Definition \ref{def:inc-beam} for some constant value $\eta=\eta(\kappa_0, \nu_0, \gamma)>0$ solving the linear part of system \eqref{eq:system}.
 The characteristic polynomial $\mathcal{P}(\L)$ in \eqref{eq:pol}, i.e. the determinant of the matrix $A_\eps(\omega, \kappa_0, \nu_0, k, \L)$ associated with the linear algebraic system \eqref{eq:algebra}, admits exactly three roots $\L_j=\L_j(k), j=1,2,3,$ with $\rm{Re}(\L_j)>0$.
 Their asymptotic expansions in terms of the singular parameter $0<\eps \ll 1$ read as follows: